Marfinator/ValheimMods/FuelEternal/README.md

 This is an updated reimagining of [TorchesEternal](https://www.nexusmods.com/valheim/mods/945) - Mod originally by XenoFell (cstamford on [GitHub](https://github.com/cstamford/ValheimMods/tree/main/TorchesEternal))

 Fuel Eternal has updated config options to customize exactly what is effected by the mod to your liking.
-Compared to TorchesEternals, has support for stone ovens, hot tubs, smelters, and blast furnaces.
+Compared to TorchesEternal, has support for stone ovens, hot tubs, smelters, and blast furnaces.
 See below for a list of all items that can be adjusted through the config.

 # Config Features
 The mod offers the following fuel sources in the config to enable/disable the eternal fuel: